CyberZHG/CLRS/Chapter_23_Minimum_Spanning_Trees/problems.md

 > __*a*__.
 Argue that a minimum spanning tree is a bottleneck spanning tree.

+Based on exercise 23.1-8, all MSTs have the same sorted weight list, thus they have the same bottleneck.

 > Part (a) shows that finding a bottleneck spanning tree is no harder than finding a minimum spanning tree.
 In the remaining parts, we will show how to find a bottleneck spanning tree in linear time.

 > __*b*__.
 Give a linear-time algorithm that given a graph $$G$$ and an integer $$b$$, determines whether the value of the bottleneck spanning tree is at most $$b$$.

+DFS on the graph with the edges that their weights are less or equal to $$b$$.

 > __*c*__.
 Use your algorithm for part (b) as a subroutine in a linear-time algorithm for the bottleneck-spanning-tree problem.
 (Hint: You may want to use a subroutine that contracts sets of edges, as in the MST-REDUCE procedure described in Problem 23-2.)

+Binary search for $$b$$.

 ### 23-4 Alternative minimum-spanning-tree algorithms